top of page

 Threat Level, Stress & Pain

 When you think or feel you are in danger (real or perceived), the well-known automatic fight or flight response you learnt about at school kicks in.
-Part of this is the production of the stress/emotional chemicals mentioned above (eg adrenaline, cortisol & histamine) - preparing you for your fight or flight for survival.
+Part of this is the production of the stress/emotional chemicals mentioned above (eg adrenaline, cortisol & histamine) - preparing you for your fight or flight for survival:

-Heart rate increases, gut activity reduces, blood flow to the muscles increases - at the same time blood flow reduces to the skin (eg we go white with fear!), neocortex of the brain & reproductive organs, glucose stores release into the blood, salivation slows – and, as alluded to above, the speed of nerve conduction increases, including nerves involved with pain.
-So, threat, stress, anxiety all affect pain.
+Heart rate increases; gut activity reduces; blood flow to the muscles increases; at the same time blood flow reduces to the skin (eg we go white with fear!), neocortex of the brain & reproductive organs; glucose stores release into the blood; salivation slows; and, as alluded to above, the speed of nerve conduction increases, including nerves involved with pain.

 Past Experience

 If in the past your mind has come to connect (consciously or not) a certain movement, position or event with a response (eg pain), the brain uses that information to help process a response again in the future – ie when you repeat that movement, position or event it produces pain again.
-And as you may expect, the more something is repeated, the more reinforced & automatic the connection becomes (eg Pavlov’s well-known dog food/bell/salivation response experiment you may also have learnt about at school).
+This is part of the brain's natural predictive-coding capability.

 And if you add emotion, such as fear, onto a movement, position or event, it acts to reinforce the response (eg more pain).
 So, past experience can produce pain even when there's nothing "wrong".